 When everyone’s a streamer, nobody is.

-Today’s post is a collaboration between Every and The Diff.
+Today’s post is a collaboration between Napkin Math and Byrne Hobart’s The Diff.

 Where Netflix Is